galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 # Introduction

 The life science community is generally very good at sharing omics data on platforms such as [GEO](https://www.ncbi.nlm.nih.gov/geo/) and [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress).
 However, the metadata and clinical data associated with the omics datasets are often incredibly sparse.
-Tracking down the meta- and clinical data of omics datasets can be time-consuming for both data owner and researcher.
-This also means exploration of enriched omics is overlooked at a time when there are so many tools in data analyses, machine learning and AI.
+Tracking down the meta- and clinical data of omics datasets can be time-consuming for both data owner and researcher and is a significant hurdle when trying to explore enriched omics data.

-[comment]: <> (I wonder if "overlooked" could be replaced with "made difficult" or something similar?)

-In this tutorial, you will learn the benefits of making clinical datasets FAIR and how to make them FAIR.
+In this tutorial, you will learn the benefits of making clinical datasets FAIR (Findable, Accessible, Interoperable, and Reusable) and how to make them FAIR.

-[comment]: <> (I know the definition of FAIR in the abbreviations list, but I wonder if it should be spelt out again the first time it is used in the main text.)

 > <agenda-title></agenda-title>
 >